What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Author’s preface:

-Israel invaded and destroyed Gaza 28 centuries ago, but few Americans know that such ancient “undercurrent events” ever really happened, let alone that they still drive current events that divert our attention from the older, deeper realities.
+Israel invaded and destroyed Gaza 28 centuries ago, but few Americans know that such ancient “undercurrent events” ever really happened, let alone that they still drive “current events” that divert our attention from older, deeper realities.
 The following essay, revised and updated from one that I wrote for Salon on March 31, 2024, doesn’t track current events in Israel/Palestine.
 Instead, it takes a dive, or at least a dip, into long running undercurrents that have shaped the conflict.

 The original Salon essay was picked up and re-posted by the international website Reset.doc, which also translated it into Italian.
-It was excerpted and assessed on The Hannah Arendt website at Bard College.
+It was excerpted and assessed on The Hannah Arendt Center website at Bard College.
 When I wrote it early in 2024, charges that Israel was committing genocide in Gaza were plausible but debatable, and it was possible to question protestors’ ideological motives.
-But by mid-summer, Israel’s strategies had become genocidal in effect and, for some of the strategists, in intent.
+But by mid-summer, Israel’s strategies had become genocidal in effect and, for some of its strategists, in intent.
+Anyone who might think that I’m interpreting the biblical and 17th-Century undercurrents to justify current events would be misreading this essay.

 A political and intellectual historian in New York wrote me, “Thanks for sending this amazing piece.
 I devoured it immediately.
 I know a bit about the Biblical influence on New England’s elimination of America’s very own Canaanites, but most of the works you cite were new to me.
 I am also glad you appreciate the work of my friend Adam Shatz.
 Anyway, it seems to me you have the core of a book condensed into a few pages here.
 I hope you keep developing this line of thought.”